KellerJordan/cifar10-airbench/README.md

 ## Quickstart

-The "94% on CIFAR-10" speedrun record can be run via:
+The current speedrun record for 94% on CIFAR-10 can be run via:
 ```
 git clone https://github.com/KellerJordan/cifar10-airbench.git
 cd airbench